exercism/c/concepts/storage-class-specifiers/about.md

     // prints val is 84
     printf("val is %d\n", val);
 }
-// this value could be defined in another file.
+// this value could be defined in another source file.
 // as a variable with static storage, it is initialized to zero int val;
 ```